Wales is incredibly lucky to be surrounded by seas on three sides.

 That’s why WWF lead the Celtic Seas Partnership.

 The Celtic Seas take in the entire coastline of Wales, as well as the area stretching from the western seaboard of Ireland and the rest of the UK, the waters and coasts of north Scotland, down to Brittany in north-western France.
 It includes parts of the open Atlantic and large estuaries like the Shannon, Severn, and Solway Firth.

 They include a huge range of habitats, sea lochs, tidal mudflats, seaweed forests, and cold water coral reefs that half built up over centuries.
 They support a massive diversity of wildlife – from tiny, delicate corals to giant whales.

-The project aims to draw all the people who work in and depend on the area together, so that all those who use the sea are at the heart of its management and have the opportunity to influence how their marine environment will be managed for years to come.
+The project drew all the people who work in and depend on the area together, so that all those who use the sea are at the heart of its management and had the opportunity to influence how their marine environment will be managed for years to come.